For honest and ethical appraisals, rely on Associate Appraisers of America

-We meet or beat the industry standards and mandates set in place for ethics.
+Associate Appraisers of America holds itself to the industry standards and guidelines set in place for ethics.
 We won't accept anything less from ourselves.
-Doing assignments on contingency fees is not something we can consider That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We never do assignments on contingency fees.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We don't do assignments on percentage fees.
-That is probably the appraisal professions biggest no-no, because it would tend to make appraisers increase the value of homes or properties to increase their paycheck.
+That is probably the appraisal professions most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
 We set ourselves to a higher standard.
-Other improper practices may be established by state law or professional societies to which an appraiser belongs.
+Other unprofessional practices may be established by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We follow these rules to the letter which means you can be assured we are working hard to objectively determine the home or property value.

 With Associate Appraisers of America, you won't have any doubts that you're receiving 100 percent ethical, professional service.